hartwigmedical/hmftools/orange/README.md

 - Upcoming
     - Remove warning in case a variant potentially falls in the splice region of 2 neighbouring exons
+    - Extend linx datamodel with germline structural variants and breakends, rename all previous fields to include "somatic"
 - [2.2](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v2.2)
     - (COSMIC) signatures are added to the somatic findings (new parameter: `-sigs_allocation_tsv`)
     - Unreported germline variants are no longer converted to somatic variants in case "germline to somatic conversion" is enabled.